RobotCasserole1736/firstRoboPy/docs/userAPI/signal.md

 ```

 Be sure that `"signal name"` is unique - recording the same named signal in multiple spots will cause issues.

+All signals are recorded both to the website (NT), and to  log files on disc.